 At school when we're doing a sport [in physical education], and then if you lose some of your energy, you'll go to bed at a more reasonable time.
-(S1 girl, School one, 15 February 2019, FG Interview)

 The girl valued physical education to set a particular time of being active and use up energy.
 Other pupils commented similarly that physical education provides opportunities to be active and to exercise.
 One pupil from Kenny's class said: